romainducrocq/cube/README.md

 ## Code format restrictions

-*The source code is preprocessed and cythonized before being compiled. <span style="color:red">It must strictly follow these formatting rules</span>:*
+*The source code is preprocessed and cythonized before being compiled. <ins>It must strictly follow these formatting rules</ins>:*
 - rule 1
 - rule 2